yandex-cloud/docs/en/legal/specific-terms/dns.md

 # Terms of Use of {{ dns-name }}

-This document contains specific Terms of Use of {{ dns-name }} ("the Service") and is an integral part of CloudIL Services Agreement ("Agreement") and Service Terms set forth at <https://cloudil.co.il/docs/legal/service-terms>.
+This document contains specific Terms of Use of {{ dns-name }} ("the Service") and is an integral part of Nebius Services Agreement ("Agreement") and Service Terms set forth at <https://nebius.com/il/docs/legal/service-terms>.
 Capitalized terms used herein but not defined herein shall have the meanings set forth in Agreement and Linked Documents.

 ## 1. Functional Features of the Service {#features}